Biscuit Recipe you’ll want on repeat, made with 5 ingredients, no stress, and melt in your mouth flavor every time.

 Storage

-While I prefer these biscuits the same day they are made, you can store leftovers.
-Package the (completely cooled) biscuits in an airtight bag and refrigerate.
-Leftovers are best eaten within a few days.
+• I prefer these biscuits the same day they are baked, but leftovers store well.
+Let them cool fully, then place in an airtight bag and refrigerate.
+Enjoy within a few days.

 What To Serve With Biscuits